atj4me/ddev-tailscale-router/README.md

 ## Advanced Commands

 [Tailscale Serve](https://tailscale.com/kb/1242/tailscale-serve) and [Tailscale Funnel](https://tailscale.com/kb/1311/tailscale-funnel) commands can be used to serve custom ports or files on your TailNet Server.
-Run `ddev tailscale stop` first to reset any existing proxy/funnel configuration.
+Run `ddev tailscale stop` first to reset any existing proxy/funnel configuration, if you want to reuse the same port.

 ```bash
 # To serve a ReactJS application running on port 8443